tonify-dev/tonify-contracts/docs/Market.md

 ## Cancel deal

 Maker can cancel deal if deal status is `DEAL_STATUS_CREATED`.

+You need to add 0.1 TON to the message for gas, remain amount of ton will be returned to sender.

 1. Check deal data [Deal.md](./Deal.md).
 2. Send token to market with message `CancelDeal`